UIUpdated May 16, 2026

 import { Badge } from "@pycolors/ui";

-export default function BadgeAsChild() {
+export function BadgeAsChild() {

 return (